karamellpelle/open-forest/README.markdown

 My intention has been to build up a foundation for an open source orienteering game.
 Despite the sport of orienteering is small, there are multiple commercial orienteering games available (Catching Features, Suunnistussimulaattori, Oriantica).
 I don't see the point of having so many commercial games for something that probably will not generate enough money for a high-end product.
 And there are many good programmers/developers in the orienteering community.

-This project builds (on Linux and macOS, as of April 2018) and the libraries are up and running, so collaborative development is absolutely possible although I ideally should have finished more work first (I'm in lack of time).
+This project builds (on macOS as of May 2018 (and probably still also Linux)) and the libraries are up and running, so collaborative development is absolutely possible.
+But I should have finished more work first (I'm in lack of time).
 The program's structure is based on how I've been writing functional games in Haskell.
 The thing is to abandon the traditional "main loop" and consider a game as a _World_ (with subworlds) that is iterated by _Iteration_'s.
 See [computergames.pdf](https://github.com/karamellpelle/grid/blob/master/computergames.pdf).
 This makes the program flow a lot easier to implement and opens up possibilites that are complicated to do with a traditional main loop.
 It can be considered as a MVC pattern where _World_ is the model, and _Iteration_'s are control and view.

 The [Ogre3D](https://www.ogre3d.org/) graphics library is used for 3D rendering.
 It has very good forest rendering capabilities, for example see this [Ogre3D based](https://forums.ogre3d.org/viewtopic.php?f=11&t=35922) game: [clip A](https://youtu.be/4QIHzn1PrxY?t=12m20s), [clip B](https://youtu.be/PWSg4olxaYE?t=5m9s), [clip C](https://youtu.be/CXr82Gtbk1Y?t=1m57s).